Shih Tzu: Description

 A Tricolor (black, white, brown) Shih Tzu in show coat.

 The Shih Tzu is a sturdy little dog with a small snout and normally has large dark brown eyes.
-The Chinese have described their head shapes as "owl head" and "lion head", and their mouth as "frog mouths" and their lips as "earthworm lips".
 They have a soft and long double coat that will tangle and mat easily if not brushed at least every 2 or 3 days.
 A Shih Tzu should stand no more than 26.7 cm (101/2") at the withers and with an ideal weight of 4.0 to 7.5kg (9 to 17 lbs).
 Their floppy ears are covered with long hair, and their heavily hair-covered tail is carried curled over the back.
 The coat may be of any color, though white and with blazes of grey are frequently seen.
 A very noticeable feature is the underbite, which is required in the breed standard.
+The Chinese have described their head shapes as "owl head" and "lion head", and their mouth as "frog mouths" and their lips as "earthworm lips".

 Etymology

-The name comes from the Chinese language word for "lion" because this kind of dog was bred to resemble "the lion, as in traditional oriental art".
+The name comes from the Wade–Giles romanization of the Mandarin Chinese word for "lion" (狮子 (shīzi)), because this kind of dog was bred to resemble "the lion, as in traditional oriental art".
 (The Pekingese breed is also called "lion dog" in Chinese.)
-The name Shih Tzu is the Wade-Giles romanization of the Mandarin Chinese word for "lion".

 A female Shih Tzu at around 18 months of age.

 A female Shih Tzu, with different colored eyes.

-In contemporary Mandarin, the Shih Tzu is generally known as the "Xi Shi dog"; Xi Shi was regarded as one of the most beautiful women of ancient China.
+In contemporary Mandarin, the Shih Tzu is generally known as the "Xi Shi dog" (西施犬 (Xī Shī quǎn)), Xi Shi being regarded as one of the most beautiful women of ancient China.
 Shih Tzu was nicknamed the "chrysanthemum dog" in England in the 1930s.
 The dog may also be called the Tibetan Lion Dog, but whether the breed should be referred to as "Tibetan" or "Chinese" is a source of both historical and political contention, and dog historians tend to have very strong opinions on the subject.